Skip to main content

-touch the ground.
+The view outside of the windows was gloomy.
+Gray clouds covered the skies, banishing any ray of sunlight to touch the ground.
 It was almost dark in the afternoon.
-The pace of the
+The pace of the day really didn’t match the time.

 Two thirty-four P.M.